 A lawyer can determine whether additional expenses may be covered under your claim.
 It is important to save all medical and financial records relating to your illness for this reason.

-Wrongful Death Claims: If the original claimant dies as a result of the disease, family members or loved ones may be able to step in as plaintiffs.
+If the original claimant on a personal injury claim dies as a result of the disease, family members may be able to step in as plaintiffs.
 If a claim was never submitted, they may have the option to file a wrongful death claim on behalf of their deceased loved one.

 In the past few decades, many asbestos manufacturing companies have declared bankruptcy for a variety of reasons.
 Filing for bankruptcy does not always mean the asbestos companies have run out of money.
 Instead, most asbestos companies that declare bankruptcy simply do it to reorganize and become more stable.
 In some cases, the courts involved in these bankruptcies ordered the creation of mesothelioma compensation funds, also known as trust funds.